-- Projects that encourage the take-up of e-business among enterprises - Support for the development of e-commerce strategies by enterprises - Development and implementation of environmental and carbonuse/footprinting audits by enterprises - Introduction of more environmentally-sustainable production systems and business processes - Small-scale adaptation of businesses to renewable energy technologies
+- Projects that encourage the take-up of e-business among enterprises - Support for the development of e-commerce strategies by enterprises - Development and implementation of environmental and carbonuse/footprinting audits by enterprises - Introduction of more environmentally-sustainable production systems and business processes, including more efficient use of resources and energy - Small-scale adaptation of businesses to renewable energy technologies

-In addition, there is the flexibility facility, which can allow up to 10% of the funding in this priority to be used for related ESF-type activity.
-The use of this should be in supporting small-scale training activities associated with the entrepreneurship, e-commerce and business/resource efficiency.
+In addition, there is the flexibility facility, which can allow up to 10% of the funding in this priority to be used for related ESF-type expenditure.
+Where required, the facility will be limited and likely to be only used in supporting small-scale training activities associated with the entrepreneurship, ecommerce and business/resource efficiency.
 The flexibility could be applied in cases where the supported activity would not warrant a full-scale application to the ESF Programme as the support to be provided would be limited.
+It is anticipated that this flexibility will not be used extensively, but only to support limited project activity.
+The use of the facility will be exceptional and will only represent a small share of any single project's costs.
+Projects would need to provide clear justification for the need to include ESF-type expenditure.